rayhog/aviator-jekyll-template/_documentation/getting_started1.02.md

 description:
 content_markdown: >-
   ###### Access Technopedia data by using the Technopedia API.
-  Access data in Technopedia by using the TQL endpoint or the TID endpoint.
+  You access data in Technopedia by using the TQL endpoint or the TID endpoint.<br>
   * Technopedia endpoints enable to you to use the Technopedia ID endpoint to get information about an entity in the graph, such as product information or a node attribute by specifying the Technopedia ID.
-  * Use the Technopedia query language (TQL) with the TQL endpoint to form custom queries that query data in the Technopedia database.<br>
+  * Use the Technopedia query language (TQL) with the TQL endpoint to form custom queries that you use to query the Technopedia database.<br>
   <br>

   #### Get an API key<br>

   Before you can get data from data from the Technopedia database, you must get an API key from Flexera Technopedia support.
-  The API key authorizes you to access the data that is available with your subscription.
+  The API key authorizes you to access the data that you are permitted to access with your subscription.

-    You might not be able to access data from all nodes in the Technopedia graph if your Technopedia subscription doesn't permit access to that data.
+    Your Technopedia subscription determines your level of access to Technopedia data outside of the core Technopedia data.
     {: .info}
   <br>